My 2022 predictions: Nicola Sturgeon, Boris Johnson and Joe Biden will all announce they are stepping down (and Scotland will score great World Cup goals) Alex Cole-Hamilton MSP - ExBulletin

 Thank you for reading this article.
 We depend on your support more than ever, as the change in consumption habits caused by the coronavirus is having an impact on our advertisers.

-If you haven’t already, please consider supporting our trusted and verified journalism by subscribing to a digital subscription.
+If you haven’t already, consider supporting our trusted and verified journalism by purchasing a digital subscription.

 Sources